ArunMRK/big_data_bandits/api/README.md

 ## Running on AWS

-Create an AWS EC2 instance with all the security groups you wish to open.Ensure your IAM user has the required permissions:
+- Create an AWS EC2 instance with all the security groups you wish to open.
+Ensure your IAM user has the required permissions:

   - S3fullaccess
   - EC2fullaccess
   - RDSfullaccess
 - Secure copy all the files from your local machines into your EC2 instance (.pem key will be needed)

 - <code>scp -i path/to/key/key.pem path/to/directory/API/\* ec2-user@<YOUR_Public_IPv4_DNS_EC2>:.</code>